Rismor/neovim-dots/README.md

 # neovim-dots

-- This is my personal neovim config, coupled withed Neovide, a no-nonsense rust client for neovim, you will mirror my setupt perfectly, more documentation to come.
+This is my personal neovim config that is a result from over 5 years of using vim.

+⚠️ WARN ⚠️
+This config may break from time to time , sorry.